-Terry Taylor, Lawrence Brown and Bev Ramey of Vancouver Natural History Society/BC Nature joined SECS members Meg Fellowes and Nikki Kozakiewicz and Linda Dupuis, Ascaphus Consulting, to update inventories of plant communities in the Squamish Estuary.
+Terry Taylor, Lawrence Brown and Bev Ramey of the Vancouver Natural History Society/BC Nature joined SECS members Meg Fellowes and Nikki Kozakiewicz and Linda Dupuis, Ascaphus Consulting, to update inventories of plant communities in the Squamish Estuary.
 This photo was part of a static display based on a power point presentation which was in turn part of the report Conservation Priorities for the Squamish Estuary, Linda Dupuis, Ascaphus Consulting, (Squamish Estuary Conservation Society, 2003).

 Conservation Priorities for the Squamish Estuary was commissioned by SECS under the leadership of Jean Wilkinson, with funding from BC Nature.
 It’s acknowledged as contributing to Skwelwil’em, Squamish Estuary Wildlife Management Area Plan, (BC, Ministry of Environment, Environmental Stewardship Division, 2007).